reconhub/report_factories_templates/README.md

 * `age_sex`: age-sex pyramids, stratified by geographic units and in time

+* `epicurves`: epicurves with various stratifications, by case characteristics and by geographic units

+* `kpi`: key performance indicators, used for general summaries of the state of the response

 * `temporal_trends`: trends of various proportions in time, with some geographical stratifications, including
     + proportions of community death
     + proportions of cases known as contacts

-* `epicurves`: epicurves with various stratifications, by case characteristics and by geographic units

-* `kpi`: key performance indicators, used for general summaries of the state of the response
+* `transmission_intensity`: estimation of transission intensity by active health zones and health areas

 * `weekly_presentation_background`: summaries used for weekly presentations of epidemic situation updates